last update: Oct 1, 2009

 Risposte al gradino

-For all calculations I used Octave, an open source mathematical modeling tool; version 3 has just been released, and it can be used also under the famous windows (almost)operating system.
+For all calculations I used Octave, an open source mathematical modeling tool; it can be used also under the famous windows (almost)operating system.

 If someone is interested these are the modeling scripts I used.